• Services in your home

 Good

-West Devon and District Care and Support Limited is a domiciliary care agency which operates in rural West Devon.
+West Devon and District Care and Support Limited is a domiciliary care agency.
 It provides personal care to people in their own homes.
-At the time of the inspection, 30 people were receiving a personal care service.
+Not everyone who used the service received personal care.
+CQC only inspects services where people receive the regulated activity of personal care.
+Where they do, we also consider any wider social care provided.
+At the time of our assessment, 42 people were receiving a personal care service.